 Can I publish or export this feedback?

 You can still publish students' responses by exporting to a Google Sheet or publishing Takeaways™ at the end of the Session.
-Takeaways are Google Docs, so you and your students can both leave comments for each other to extend the lesson.
+Takeaways are Google Docs, so you and your students can leave comments for each other to extend the lesson.

 Can I delete my feedback?